Latvia, Luxembourg, Portugal, Slovakia bid for Eurogroup chair

-BRUSSELS (Reuters) - Finance ministers from Latvia, Luxembourg, Portugal and Slovakia bid on Thursday to replace Jeroen Dijsselbloem as the powerful head of euro zone finance ministers, the Eurogroup, ahead of a vote next week among the 19 countries sharing the euro.
+BRUSSELS (Reuters) - Finance ministers from Latvia, Luxembourg, Portugal and Slovakia bid on Thursday to replace Jeroen Dijsselbloem as the head of the euro zone finance ministers, the Eurogroup, before a vote next week among the 19 countries sharing the euro.

 The president of the Eurogroup chairs monthly meetings of finance ministers and heads the euro zone bailout fund which has saved Greece, Ireland, Portugal, Spain and Cyprus from bankruptcy during the sovereign debt crisis.

-Finance ministers Dana Reizniece-Ozola of Latvia, Pierre Gramegna of Luxembourg, Mario Centeno of Portugal, and Peter Kazimir of Slovakia all submitted formal applications for the job on Thursday, officials told Reuters.
+Finance ministers Dana Reizniece-Ozola of Latvia, Pierre Gramegna of Luxembourg, Mario Centeno of Portugal and Peter Kazimir of Slovakia all submitted formal applications for the job on Thursday, officials told Reuters.

 The decision is expected to be taken on Monday.

 The current Eurogroup chairman, Dutchman Dijsselbloem will step down on Jan 13 after two terms since 2012.
 He is no longer a finance minister after Dutch national elections earlier this year.
+He confirmed on Thursday that he had received four applications.

+Asked if there was a frontrunner, Dijsselbloem said: “I love them all”.
+The chairman will be chosen by a simple majority of votes, so the winner has to secure the backing of 10 euro zone finance ministers.

 European socialists, of which Dijsselbloem is one, have been calling for the job to remain with a socialist because the European center-right already has many of the top EU jobs, such as European Commission president.